-- 24/7 access to support. - Specialized foster parent trainings and support groups. - Regular communication to check on the child's behavior and your emotional well-being.
+- 24/7 access to support - Specialized foster parent trainings and support groups - Regular communication to check on the child's behavior and your emotional well-being.

 "In all my years of fostering, I have never felt so supported as I have with the TFC program.
-I use what I have learned through TFC with all my own children and other foster kids.
-The program has made me a better parent." -L.P., treatment foster care parent
+I use what I have learned through TFC and the specialists with all my own children and other foster kids.
+The program has made me a better parent." - L.P., Treatment foster care parent